The Easiest Way to Extract Email Addresses from your Gmail Account

 Email Extractor runs locally in your browser and not a byte of your email data is shared or uploaded anywhere.
 It does require a one-time authorization to various Google services since the app needs to read Gmail messages and save the list in a Google sheet in your Google Drive.
 You can read the app’s privacy policy to learn more.

 The extractor app is completely free for lite users if you need to process less than 300 email messages.
-For large mailboxes, the pricing is $29 USD and you can process an unlimited number of email threads with the paid edition.
+For large mailboxes, the pricing is $3.25/month and you can process an unlimited number of email threads with the paid edition.

 The app is also available as a Gmail addon in the Google Store.
 It works with Gmail only but if you can import your Yahoo or Outlook email message into Gmail, the addon can process them as well.